Frequently Asked Questions

 Every breed in history started off using mixed breeds and chose certain dogs to form a breed, whether that was 10, 100 or 4000 years ago.
 Even today, new breeds are still being created and officially accepted throughout the world by many governing kennel clubs.
 There are no rules to state that new breeds cannot and will not be created in the future, and that we only have to stick the officially recognised pure and recognised breeds available at this present time.
 We are in full support of purebred preservation breeding when done the right way.

 The Lykos breed is made up of several purebred dog breeds but contain traces of (but not limited to) the German Shepherd Dog, Alaskan Malamute, Siberian Husky as predominant breeds.
 We are also open to accepting other breeds into the development of the Lykos, as long as it improves the signature look and behaviour of the breed, and does not contain any wolf content whatsoever.
-There have also been breeds such as the Samoyed and Belgian Shepherd (Groenendael) added into the breed's foundations.

 Any new bloodlines must be DNA tested for health and breed identification via Embark and approved by the Committee of the LWCA as per the Code of Ethics.